-Schwinn offers several different models of bike trailers, with the two most common being the Schwinn Echo and the Schwinn Trailblazer.
-In this review, we’ll discuss both, and help you understand their differences, as well as if you should upgrade to the more expensive Trailblazer, or just stick to the more basic Echo.
+There are several different models of Schwinn bike trailers, with the two of the most common being the Schwinn Echo and the Schwinn Trailblazer.
+We’ll discuss both, and help you understand their differences, as well as if you should upgrade to the more expensive Trailblazer, or just stick to the more basic Echo.

 The Schwinn Trailblazer is available as a single or double trailer.
 The double trailer comes with a stroller wheel, while the single trailer cannot convert to a stroller.

 Interestingly enough, we thought the Trailblazer was actually less smooth than the Echo.
 The tow arm of the Trailblazer rattled pretty significantly during our test rides.
 The tow arm joint has too much play, and moves and rattles noisily.

 We found this a little odd because the trailer frames and tow arm designs seem to be identical between the Schwinn Echo and Schwinn Trailblazer trailers so this rattling could have been an anomaly.
 However, we also tested the single version of the Trailblazer, and it had the same issue.

 Remember, however, the Schwinn trailers have 20” aluminum wheels, which make for a smoother experience for the child and will last much longer than the cheaper InStep’s 16″ plastic wheels.

 Schwinn Trailblazer as a Stroller